 Every year the members of LTeam show up at this festival to enjoy winter sports.
 You can also spot guests from other countries here too.
 There were participants from Belarus, Latvia, Estonia, Northern Macedonia, Portugal, Slovenia, Slovakia, Czech Republic or Poland at 2020’s event.

-LTeam Awards is an annual ceremony for honoring Lithuania’s best Olympic sports athletes.
-During the awards ceremony, the winners of the following nominations are announced: Male Athlete of the Year, Female Athlete of the Year, Men’s Team of the Year, Women’s Team of the Year, Male Coach of the Year, Female Coach of the Year, Breakthrough of the Year, and Victory of the Year.
+Lithuanian Sports Awards is an annual ceremony for honoring Lithuania’s best Olympic sports athletes.
+During the awards ceremony, the winners of the following nominations are announced: Male Athlete of the Year, Female Athlete of the Year, Men’s Team of the Year, Women’s Team of the Year, Male Coach of the Year, Female Coach of the Year, Breakthrough of the Year, and Victory of the Year, ect.

-The winners of LTeam awards are chosen by representatives of Lithuanian sports organizations and the public.
-Athletes are nominated for their achievements from December 1 until December 1 of the following year.
-The voting takes place in the news portal lrytas.lt.
+The winners of awards are chosen by representatives of Lithuanian sports organizations and the public.
+Athletes are nominated for their achievements from November 1 until November 1 of the following year.

 1994 – Raimundas Mažuolis (swimming)